-With summer ending in Derby, now is an ideal time to get ahead on air conditioner maintenance.
+With summer coming to an end in Derby, now is a good time to get a head start on air conditioner maintenance.

-If you haven’t washed it recently, it could be blocked with dust and yard refuse.
-This collection can limit your unit’s efficiency and cause it to malfunction.
-Or make it wear out sooner.
+If you haven’t cleaned it this year, it could be full of mud and yard refuse.
+This accumulation can decrease your unit’s efficiency and cause it to malfunction.
+Or wear it down sooner.

-We suggest having your air conditioning system professionally maintained annually.
+We suggest having your air conditioning system professionally maintained once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on utility bills.
+A clean system can be more energy efficient, which could save you money on electric expenses.

-Consistent AC maintenance also helps our technicians discover and address small issues before they turn into costly problems.
+Routine AC maintenance also helps our technicians discover and address minor issues before they become expensive problems.

 Related: How to Keep Your Air Conditioner from Failing